Skeli789/Complete-Fire-Red-Upgrade/README.md

-# This is our own verse of CFRU , not open for any donations something.
+# This is our own verse of CFRU , not open for any donations or something.

 ## This fork is made by Shinys team to add many corresponding decomps , other fork and our own additions to CFRU , everything here can be used with credits to respective code makers.